 How Much Fiber Do I Need Per Day?

-One easy way to increase your fiber intake is by taking supplements.
-However, the best way to increase your fiber intake is by eating more foods that contain fiber.
+One easy way to increase your fiber intake is to take supplements.
+However, the best way is to eat more foods that contain fiber.

 Should you take fiber supplements in the morning or at night?